- Search The Registry

-After being arrested in Lebanon, Tennessee, a mayor who visited her addressed her as Mary, without the honorific "Miss" or "Mrs.", which was then frequently denied to Blacks, but she corrected him: "if you don't know how to speak to a lady...then get out of my cell."
-Things came to a head when she was arrested in 1963 in Gadsden, Alabama and during cross examination at a habeas corpus hearing by the prosecutor she refused to answer unless he stopped addressing her as "Mary", demanding she be called "Miss Hamilton".
+After being arrested in Lebanon, Tennessee, a mayor who visited her addressed her as Mary, without the honorific "Miss" or "Mrs." which was then frequently denied to Blacks.
+Still, she corrected him: "if you don't know how to speak to a lady...then get out of my cell."
+Things came to a head when she was arrested in 1963 in Gadsden, Alabama.
+During cross-examination at a habeas corpus hearing by the prosecutor, she refused to answer unless he stopped addressing her as "Mary," demanding she be called "Miss Hamilton."

-Supported by her lawyer and despite lewd comments by Judge Cunningham, she was fined $50 for contempt of court and, when she refused to pay, spent five days in jail.
-An appeal was filed on grounds that she was denied her constitutional rights since she did not receive the same treatment as white witnesses.
+Supported by her lawyer and despite lewd comments by Judge Cunningham, she was fined $50 for contempt of court and spent five days in jail when she refused to pay.
+An appeal was filed on the grounds that she was denied her constitutional rights since she did not receive the same treatment as white witnesses.
 It was denied by the Alabama Supreme Court and ended up before the United States Supreme Court, which unanimously overruled the lower court without hearing oral arguments.
 The case made national headlines and landed Hamilton on the cover of Jet magazine, but left her tired and in ill health.